AIM2: Clinical relevance

-A broad range of microbes is sensed by AIM2, leading to protective inflammasome-mediated host responses.
+A broad range of microbes is sensed by AIM2, leading to protective inflammasome- or PANoptosome-mediated host responses.
 Recent publications have shown that AIM2 inflammasome also plays roles in non-infectious diseases.

 Infection

 Bacteria

-Bacterial DNA is released into cytoplasm during infection of a host cell, where it is recognized by AIM2 and other cytoplasmic DNA sensors.
+Bacterial DNA is released into the cytoplasm during infection of a host cell, where it is recognized by AIM2 and other cytoplasmic DNA sensors.
 AIM2 has been shown to recognize a number of pathogenic bacteria – Francisella tularensis, Listeria monocytogenes, Streptococcus pneumoniae, Mycobacterium species, Porphyromonas gingivalis, Staphylococcus aureus, Brucella abortus, and Chlamydia muridarum.
 Type I IFNs augment the activity of the AIM2 inflammasome during bacterial infection.
+In addition, AIM2 assembles the AIM2-PANoptosome complex in response to Francisella novicida, inducing inflammatory cell death, PANoptosis.

 Viruses

 AIM2 inflammasome plays a crucial role in the defense against viral infection as genetic material from DNA viruses that enter the cytoplasm can be recognized.
 However, AIM2 does not respond to all DNA viruses.
 To date, only mouse cytomegalovirus (MCMV), vaccinia virus, and human papillomaviruses have been observed to induce AIM2 inflammasome.
+AIM2 also responds to herpes simplex virus 1 (HSV1), forming the AIM2-PANoptosome, which leads to PANoptosis.